-The amount of radiators in your home has a major impact on the boilers you want to use.
-A lot of radiators means lots of hot water, but it is not just about scale - most radiator systems are a continuous chain.
-This means that the water can slowly lose heat as it passes through each radiator.
+The amount of radiators in your home significantly impacts the boilers you want to use.
+Many radiators mean lots of hot water, but it is not just about scale - most radiator systems are a continuous chain.
+This means the water can slowly lose heat as it passes through each radiator.

 A poorly designed system can mean that the radiators at the end of this chain are filled with cold water.
-If a regular boiler is not providing a supply of hot water that can cover each radiator, then you may need to move away from these regular boilers and choose a new boiler that can retain this heat (or move the water faster).
+If a regular boiler is not supplying hot water that can cover each radiator, you may need to move away from these regular boilers and choose a new boiler that can retain this heat (or move the water faster).

 In houses with only a few radiators, too much instant hot water can be too much for the system, especially at higher pressure.
-In these cases, a slightly weaker and cheaper boiler can be useful since it prevents wear and tear on the pipes, if your radiators are damaged you may considering replacing your radiators.
+In these cases, a slightly weaker and cheaper boiler can be useful since it prevents wear and tear on the pipes if your radiators are damaged, you may consider replacing your radiators.

 Do you need a boiler that can fit into an airing cupboard, or do you have enough space for any boiler type?
-A larger boiler does not always mean faster heat production, and sometimes smaller boilers (combi boilers especially) can produce a lot of hot water faster than a bigger design.
+A larger boiler does not always mean faster heat production; sometimes smaller boilers (combi boilers especially) can produce much hot water faster than a bigger design.

 Knowing what your new boiler has to handle can also be useful.
 Multiple bathrooms can take a lot out of weaker system boilers, and a weak combination boiler might struggle to get water up to a second floor.
 You need a hot water solution that can work with your home properly, regardless of what that means.